Tanzu-Solutions-Engineering/grails-petclinic/README.md

 on Windows via the command prompt.
 Once the server has started up, you can copy the URL and paste it in a browser.

 Follow the tutorial link to learn about Grails or click on the View Source for Controller/View links to see the underlying code for whatever page you are currently on.

+### To deploy on Cloud Foundry
+please have a look at manifest.yml You need to create a MySQL service called **petclinic-mysql**

+    cf push